whispir/openapi/docs/Getting started/Whispir-API-Postman-Collection.md

 Over time, the Whispir Postman Collection will add environment variables from information provided by Whispir.
 In most aspects of Postman, hovering the mouse over the variable will display the resolved value.
 ### Correct headers

-**The environemt variable configured ...in the previous section...will supply the Basic and API key authentication headers.**
+The environemt variables configured in the previous section will supply the Basic and API key authentication headers for the API calls in this collection.

 Accept and Content-Type headers are used to specify the API version and the dialect of any body content.
 There is normally only one content type for each request, with a choice of JSON or XML body content